weecology/forecasting-course/content/lessons/R-complex-time-series-models-1/r_tutorial.md

 ```

 * Now all of our predictions are positive!
-* But while the point estimates seem reasonable the uncertainties see really large
+* But while the point estimates seem reasonable the uncertainties seem really large

 ### Visualizing environmental drivers